Treatment for Frozen Shoulder in Seattle

 Schedule a Frozen Shoulder Consultation

-To schedule an appointment for frozen shoulder treatment in the Seattle, WA area, contact Dr. Samuel Koo today.
+To schedule an appointment for frozen shoulder treatment in the Seattle, WA area, contact shoulder surgeon Samuel Koo today.
+Dr. Koo performed more than 375 shoulder surgeries last year, and he may be able to help you, too.
 Give our Kirkland office a call at (425) 823-4000 or request an appointment through our secure online form.
 We’re located just a short drive from Seattle, Bellevue, and Redmond.